History of Bruce Willis in Timeline

 2003: USO Tour in Iraq

-In February 2006, while in Manhattan to promote his film 16 Blocks, Bruce Willis expressed his frustration with questions about the Bush administration and his desire for smaller government and fiscal responsibility.
+In February 2006, Bruce Willis expressed his frustration with the Bush administration's policies and his preference for smaller government and fiscal responsibility.

 On August 17, 2006, Bruce Willis was named in a Los Angeles Times advertisement that condemned Hamas and Hezbollah and supported Israel in the 2006 Israel-Lebanon war.

-In 2006, Bruce Willis stated that the United States should intervene more extensively in Colombia to end drug trafficking.
+In 2006, Bruce Willis stated that the United States should intervene more extensively in Colombia to end drug trafficking from that nation.

 June 2007: Republican-Aligned Beliefs

-In several June 2007 interviews, Bruce Willis noted that he maintains some beliefs aligned with Republican ideas.
+In June 2007, Bruce Willis stated that he maintained some beliefs aligned with Republican ideas.

 2007: Departure from Cheyenne Enterprises

-In 2007, Bruce Willis left Cheyenne Enterprises, his motion picture production company, to be run solely by Arnold Rifkin after Live Free or Die Hard.
+In 2007, Bruce Willis left Cheyenne Enterprises, his motion picture production company, to be run solely by Arnold Rifkin after the release of Live Free or Die Hard.

 2008: No Endorsements in Presidential Campaign